TCR Banding

 What Is TCR Banding?

-Instead of charges being based on when energy is used (which could be manipulated by large users), charges are now fixed and based on how much energy is typically consumed.
+Instead of charges being based on when energy is used (which could be manipulated by large users), charges are now fixed and based on how much energy is typically consumed or the agreed capacity.
 This is where TCR Bands come into play.
+This leads many businesses ask what is their TCR banding?
+As, without having previously discussed this with your DNO, you could be in the dark regarding exactly which TCR band your sites are in.

-TCR Bands categorize electricity meters into different levels based on their voltage type and agreed kVA capacity.
+TCR Bands categorise electricity meters into different levels based on their voltage type and agreed kVA capacity.
 These bands determine the fixed DUoS and TUoS charges applied to a business's energy bill.

 For Low Voltage (LV) Half-Hourly Meters: